Remarks on modules of finite projective dimension: Abstract

 \section{Abstract}

 We investigate homological and depth-theoretic properties of finitely generated modules of finite projective dimension over Noetherian local rings.
 A central theme is the study of criteria for freeness and reflexivity derived from the torsion-freeness or reflexivity of tensor products of the form \( M \otimes_R M \) and \( M \otimes_R M^* \).
 Under mild homological assumptions, we prove that such properties of these tensor products impose strong structural constraints on \( M \), often forcing it to be free.
-These results generalize classical theorems of Auslander beyond the regular case and contribute to the broader understanding of rigidity phenomena in commutative algebra.
+These results generalize classical theorems of Auslander beyond the regular case.